MindscapeHQ/raygun4py/README.rst

       # Or
       logger.error("Example logger.error log", exc_info=True)

-Note that using a `RaygunHandler` outside the scope of an `except` block will not allow it to populate a full stack trace.
+Note that using a :code:`RaygunHandler` outside the scope of an :code:`except` block will not allow it to populate a full stack trace.

 Web frameworks
 --------------